tyhullinger/BlockCT/README.txt

 Configuration:
 --------------
-Go to "administer -> settings -> BlockCT"
+Go to "administer -> structure -> BlockCT"

 Allows for you to specify different styles that are applied to the block.
 This will end up being theme specific and I plan to allow certain class styles available per theme in the future.